Budget: Allied farm, food processing sectors get further push; to promote drones, startups | Headlines

 ''Rs 2.37 lakh crore will be the direct payment of MSP value to their accounts,'' Sitharaman said.

-As 2023 has been announced as the International Year of Millets, Sitharaman said the government will support post-harvest support for enhancing domestic consumption of millet products internationally.
+As 2023 has been announced as the International Year of Millets, She said the government will support post-harvest support for enhancing domestic consumption of millet products internationally.

 For the next fiscal, the government has allocated an estimated budget of Rs 6,75,000 crore for PM-KISAN, Rs 15,500 crore for the crop insurance scheme, Rs 7,183 crore for the Krishonnati Yojana, Rs 10,433 crore for the Rashtriya Krishi Vikas Yojana (RKVY) and about Rs 1,500 crore for Market Intervention Scheme-Price Support Scheme.